cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 The fixed sizes are for both security and simplicity.

-`PRG`s used with the frameworks in this document MUST provide the bit-security required to source input randomness for PQ/T components from a seed that is expanded to an output length, of which a subset is passed to the component key generation algorithms.
+A `PRG` used with the frameworks in this document MUST be a secure pseudorandom generator (as defined in {{security-prgs}}) at the security level required by the component algorithms it feeds.
+It expands a single seed into a longer output, of which a subset is passed to each component's key-generation algorithm.

 The security requirements for `PRG`s used with the frameworks in this document are laid out in {{security-prgs}}.